JeffMcClintock/GMPI/README.md

 GMPI plugins are simply easier to write.
 See the full source code of the GMPI gain plugin in [Samples/Gain.cpp](Samples/Gain/Gain.cpp)

 But don't be fooled by the simplicity, even this basic GMPI plugin supports sample-accurate automation.
-This is becuase GMPI provides
+This is because GMPI provides
 *sensible default behaviour* for advanced features.
 Sample-accurate MIDI and parameter automation is *built-in* to the framework.
 Yet you can easily override the defaults if you need to.

 # Metadata in XML